Timezone Management

 EU – 10:00:00

-10:00:00 AM (Time without any timezone offset)India/SG cluster - 15:30:00+05:30 (The system assumes that the time in the payload is UTC time and converts it to IST)
+10:00:00 AM (No timezone offset)The system assumes the time is in UTC and converts accordingly.

-Returns the time stored in the database with UTC offset
+Returns the time stored in the database with UTC offset.

 India/SG cluster – 15:30:00+05:30